robusta-dev/robusta/docs/configuration/ai-analysis.rst

               expected_output: "200"
           tools:
             - name: "curl_example"
-              description: "Perform a GET request to example.com"
+              description: "Use this to fetch the content of example.com."
               command: "curl -X GET https://example.com"

             - name: "curl_with_params"
-              description: "Perform a GET request to example.com with query parameters"
+              description: "Use this to fetch example.com with query parameters, such as filtering or searching specific content."
               command: "curl -X GET 'https://example.com?key={{ key }}&value={{ value }}'"